setlman/lido-test-task/README.md

   - Ansible: `2.17.7`
   - Python Version: `3.10.12`

-### Info
+## Additional Information

-If any questions apear - don't hesitate to contact me, also please check info.md file with additional information regarding each step of the test task.
+If you have any questions, please don't hesitate to contact me.
+Additionally, please refer to the info.md file with more information regarding each step of the test task.